Juneteenth is a day of freedom, service, history and pride.

 Today, Tomorrow …

-Juneteenth - also known as Emancipation Day, Freedom Day and Jubilee Day - is an unofficial U.S. holiday celebrated on June 19th, to commemorate the proclamation that all enslaved people in Texas were free.
-The Emancipation Proclamation formally freed enslaved people on January 1, 1863, but Union general Gordon Granger’s reading of those federal orders did not take place in Galveston, TX until June 19, 1865 - two and half years later.
+Juneteenth - also known as Emancipation Day, Freedom Day and Jubilee Day - is a U.S. holiday celebrated on June 19th, to commemorate the proclamation that all enslaved people in confederate states were free.

 And the Day After That